 Even with corporate data securely isolated and separately encrypted from the parent profile, there are other means of causing harm to the organisation without gaining direct access to data on disk; while the EMM can often detect device-based attacks (compromised status), without an MTD on the device, other attacks may go unnoticed.

 Without a way of preventing PHAs from being sideloaded, there is a level of risk which entirely relies on the end-user as the last line of defence.

 With the introduction of this new feature, installation from unknown sources on work profile devices can be prevented.
 Unusually, this has been introduced in a GMS update and therefore is supported as far back as Android 6.0.

 Like enforcing a passcode on a device, organisations now have the capability to ensure any users opting to bring their personal devices into the business will not be installing applications outside of the Google Play Store, offering additional security and peace of mind.

 Preventing installation via unknown sources requires EMM integration, so may not be available for use on all platforms (and some may opt not to implement it at all).

 To enable this within MobileIron Core, simply ensure the the box for Allow unknown sources in device in Lockdown Policy is unchecked:

-WS1 UEM requires a custom XML payload at the time of writing, but will support the feature.
+WS1 UEM requires a custom XML payload for support below Android 10.
 Use the following XML sample: